otonyoadmin/myipathsgrav/pages/01.home/_pricing/pricing.md

 ---

 #Pricing Tables.
-MYiPATHS works compassionately one role at a time, one week at a time and for that reason initial sign up is for a minimum of 6 months after which you can cancel giving one months’ notice.
-You can move between plans at any stage and depending upon the challenges you are facing at any particular time.
+MYiPATHS works compassionately one role at a time, one week at a time.
+In order that to avoid placing undue time pressure at the start of the process initial sign up is for a minimum of 6 months, after which you can cancel giving one months’ notice.
+You can move between plans at any stage on a quartery bases to suit the challenges you are facing at any particular time.
 If you are financially challenged you can apply for a reduced rate for increased services for 6 months at any stage of your membership.